wri/ndc/NPL-NDC-AT.md

 #### 4. Knowledge Management

 Nepal has initiated knowledge generation and dissemination by establishing a Climate Change Knowledge Management Centre.
-Several governmental, non-governmental and community-based organizations, academe and research in generating and disseminating data and information on climate change and its impacts in the recent years.
+Several governmental, non-governmental and community-based organizations, academe and research institutions are invovled in generating and disseminating data and information on climate change and its impacts in the recent years.

 #### 5. Mitigation Actions